elmomoilanen/Bootstrap-sampling-distribution/README.md

 poetry install --no-dev
 ```

-which wont' install the few dev dependencies.
-As a remark, don't include that option if e.g. you want to be able to run the unit tests.
-This command creates a virtual environment for the library and install required third-party dependencies (such as NumPy) inside it.
+which creates a virtual environment for the library and installs required non-dev third-party dependencies (such as NumPy) inside it.
+Virtual environment setup is controlled by the *poetry.toml* file.
+As the *--no-dev* option skips installation of the dev dependencies, don't include it if e.g. you want to be able to run the unit tests.

 To include this library as a dependency for another Python program, please read Poetry's documentation regarding of git dependencies.